Favorite Infant Formulas

 (I’m pretty sure my vet said the same thing about switching my dog’s food, soo….)

-(According to our poll… and remember most of these come in various varieties — soy, sensitive, etc.)
+(According to our poll, research, and experience… and remember most of these come in various varieties — soy, sensitive, etc.)

 Similac Alimentum (hypoallergenic option)